sinisalt/exemplar-php-rebasing/readme.md

 ## Goals

+You should end up with a single consolidated readme file - this will generate conflicts that need will resolving!

 In each of the branches you will find an edited readme with instructions for the rebase task, complete each task using `rebase` then `merge` these updated changes back to the trunk.
 Once complete submit a pull request to this repository and assign to your line manager for review!

 ## Instructions